Georgios Tzavellas: Alanyaspor

 The 29-year-old international defender after he terminated his contract with PAOK, came close to Cypriot club APOEL, but the transfer is not completed due to economic differences.
 Eventually on 21 January 2017, signed a 2,5 seasons' contract with Turkish side Alanyaspor.
 His contract, which ran until 2019, was worth €2 million plus bonuses.
 On 28 January 2016, he made his debut with the club in a 2–1 Süper Lig away loss match against Antalyaspor.
 On 1 April 2017, he scored his first goal with the club, sealing a 3–1 home win against Kasımpaşa On 10 February 2019, he scored with a head kick at the end of the first half after an assist from Djalma Campos, in a 3–2 away loss against rivals Göztepe On 3 December 2019, he opened the score after an assist from Salih Uçan in a hammering 5–1 home Cup win game against Adanaspor.
 On 18 January 2020, he scored with a right wing, his first goal for the 2019–20 Süper Lig season, as he opened the score after a Steven Caulker's assist in a hammering 5–1 home win game against Kayserispor.
 On 3 February 2021, he scored with a right footed shot his first goal for the 2020–21 season in an away 1–1 draw against Kayserispor.

 AEK Athens

-Giorgos Tzavellas will sign to AEK on a two-year contract, after the release clause was paid to his former club Alanyaspor, and the only thing left is for the Greek club to officially announce the transfer of the international defender.
+Giorgos Tzavellas will sign to AEK Athens on a two-year contract, after the release clause was paid to his former club Alanyaspor, and the only thing left is for the Greek club to officially announce the transfer of the international defender.
 On 30 June 2021, he was officially announced by the club.

 On 23 January 2022, he scored his first goal with the club in a 2–0 away win against Atromitos.

 Pendikspor

-Giorgos Tzavellas signed for free to Pendikspor from AEK on July 1.
+Giorgos Tzavellas signed for free to Pendikspor from AEK Athens on July 1.